New Jersey Route 47: Cape May County

-Past the U.S. Route 9 intersection, Route 47 becomes Delsea Drive and continues past more businesses, crossing the Cape May Seashore Lines railroad before intersecting County Route 626.
+Past the US 9 intersection, Route 47 becomes Delsea Drive and continues past more businesses, crossing the Cape May Seashore Lines railroad before intersecting Railroad Avenue (CR 626).
 Here, the route becomes a two-lane road and heads into more residential areas with some commercial establishments.
-At the intersection with County Route 654, Route 47 turns north and leaves the Rio Grande area, heading into woods with some farm fields.
-It passes homes again and intersects County Route 603 in Green Creek.
+At the intersection with Fulling Mill Road (CR 654), Route 47 turns north and leaves the Rio Grande area, heading into woods with some farm fields.
+It passes homes again and intersects Bayshore Road (CR 603) in Green Creek.
 From here, the road continues past homes with some areas of forests and farms.
-Route 47 comes to an intersection with County Route 618 which, along with Route 147, provides an alternate route to The Wildwoods.
-Past this intersection, the road passes more rural dwellings and enters the community of Dias Creek, where it intersects County Route 612.
+Route 47 comes to an intersection with Indian Trail Road (CR 618) which, along with Route 147, provides an alternate route to The Wildwoods.
+Past this intersection, the road passes more rural dwellings and enters the community of Dias Creek, where it intersects Dias Creek Road (CR 612).
 The route crosses over Bidwell Creek near wetlands and heads into forests.
-It reaches the residential community of Goshen, where there is an intersection with County Route 615.
+It reaches the residential community of Goshen, where there is an intersection with Goshen–Swainton Road (CR 615).
 Past Goshen, Route 47 turns northeast and heads through rural woods and farms with some homes and wetlands.

 Upon crossing Sluice Creek, the route enters Dennis Township and heads into residential areas in the community of South Dennis.
-Here, the road intersects County Route 657 and turns to the north.
-Route 47 briefly widens into a two-lane divided highway as it intersects the western terminus of Route 83.
+Here, the road intersects Court House–Dennisville Road (CR 657) and turns to the north.
+Route 47 briefly widens into a two-lane divided highway as it intersects Route 83.
 Past this intersection, the road heads through marshland and crosses over the Dennis Creek.
-It continues into Dennisville, where the route intersects County Route 610 before turning west near Johnson Pond and intersecting County Route 611 (Tyler Road).
-Route 47 passes more homes before coming to the southern terminus of County Route 557.
-Past the County Route 557 intersection, the road runs through woodland before coming to the southern terminus of Route 347.
+It continues into Dennisville, where the route intersects Petersburg Road (CR 610) before turning west near Johnson Pond and intersecting Tyler Road (CR 611).
+Route 47 passes more homes before coming to the intersection with Washington Avenue (CR 557).
+Past the intersection with Washington Avenue (CR 557), the road runs through woodland before coming to the intersection with Route 347.
 Here, Route 47 turns to the west and passes a mix of residences, woods, and fields.
-It turns northwest and crosses East Creek before coming to an intersection with County Route 550 Spur.
-Past this intersection, the road intersects Old State Highway, a connector road to County Route 550 Spur, before turning west into wooded areas.
+It turns northwest and crosses over the East Creek before coming to an intersection with Paper Mill Road (CR 550 Spur).
+Past this intersection, the road intersects Old State Highway, a connector road to CR 550 Spur, before turning west into wooded areas.